 When Marty blew out both knees within a week, I found a skilled surgeon who gave him twin knee replacements.
 It was expensive but, at age 13, he is as good as new, although I’m disappointed he can’t jump over 20 foot walls in slow motion like the Six Million Dollar Man.

-Fast forward to less than two weeks ago.
+Fast forward to a couple of weeks before Christmas in 2019.
 Melody, our 8-year-old Miniature Schnauzer, started running away from us.
 Even inside she would hide and not come when we called.
 She had repeated episodes of panting and shaking.
 Here’s what followed:

 1. Trip to the pet emergency room.
 The doctor said she might be in pain, since dogs often hide when they hurt, part of the “fight or flight” response.
 The doctor gave us Gabapentin to relieve her pain.
 That night, she kept leaving the bed to hide in a closet or under the counter in the bathroom.